 The length of your customer survey is just as important as the questions you’re asking.
 So exactly how long should your customer survey be?

 There’s a really simple answer to that.
 Your customer survey should be as long as it needs to be, but no longer.

-How long that length is really depends on what sort of an organisation you own.
-If you’re a business-to-consumer organisation with a lot of customers, then you could typically get away with asking a smaller number of questions to a larger audience.
+B2C Organisations: If you’re a business-to-consumer organisation with a lot of customers, then you could typically get away with asking a smaller number of questions to a larger audience.

 In a B2C context, you could probably get away with just three questions in your customer survey.
 Make sure one of those support qualitative feedback.

 The last point today, and the final point to think about, is don’t make your customer survey like a Christmas tree.
 Make sure that at the end of the day you don’t just keep adding questions and adding questions.
 That’s what everybody in the organisation will want to do.
 Make sure you stop it at maybe 25, or 3 or 4 if it’s a consumer survey.
 And stop the survey there and focus on that.